git-chittaranjan/demo-repo/README.md

 My name is Chittaranjan

-This line is newly addes
+This line is newly added

 ## Subheader